kapoorsaumitra/kapoorsaumitra/README.md

 <br />

 ### About Me 🚀
-🎓 I’m an tech enthusiast, artist & a junior pursuing my Bachelors in Computer Science & Engineering.
+🎓 I’m an tech enthusiast & a junior pursuing my Bachelors in Computer Science & Engineering.
+🙋‍♂️ Apart from being interested in tech, I also make [artwork](https://opensea.io/aesthethicc),and run a tech [community](https://discord.gg/nYqcfEyZT8) with over 1.3K ppl :D